-Prices for the Taycan Cross Turismo start from £81,500 for the entry-level 4 variant.
+Prices for the Taycan Cross Turismo start from well over £80,000 for the entry-level 4 variant.
 For that, you get 19-inch alloy wheels, LED lights, two-zone climate control and eight-way power-adjustable heated front seats.
 It also features the previously mentioned curved digital driver’s display and infotainment system as other models, plus wireless phone charging and Apple CarPlay.
-The more powerful 4S doesn’t add any extra kit, just the boost in horsepower and torque, but the price jumps by around £7,000 to £88,270.
+The more powerful 4S doesn’t add any extra kit, just the boost in horsepower and torque, but the price jumps by around £7,000.

-Above those is the Turbo, which also sees a significant bump in power and torque, and starts from £117,960.
+Above those is the Turbo, which also sees a significant bump in power, torque and price.
 This model gets 20-inch alloy wheels as standard, but the Turbo S gets the most luxury kit as standard, as you’d expect from a £140,000 car.